 The fitness one: Nike Training Club

-Okay, you’ve signed up for the gym.
-Great.
-Now what?
-It can be easy to lose motivation when you’re faced with a gym full of intimidatingly complex equipment and no specific workout in mind.
-This is where Nike Training Club steps in.
+Maybe losing your access to a gym for six weeks is just what you need.
+For once, you won’t be faced with all of those intimidating, complex machines — spoilt for choice and with no idea where to start.
+Nike Training Club can help.
 Completely free to use, the app hosts more the 190 workouts devised by the brand’s Master Trainers, as well as athletes including Simone Biles, Cristiano Ronaldo and Rory McIlroy, split into Strength, Endurance, Yoga and Mobility categories to help you find the right ones for you.